fnv234/6.1040-3Dev-backend/problem_framing.md

    - Are often forgotten once completed
    - Do not provide useful insights into group dynamics

 Our solution addresses this by providing a structured yet flexible framework that makes the team formation smoother and more comfortable as well as more insightful.
+We are building a lightweight app that helps team members and supervisors understand each other's communication styles, preferences, and personalities through reflective prompts.

 ## Evidence